-Professors: Patricia Hill; Joel Pfister, English, Chair; Elizabeth McAlister, Religion
+Professors: Patricia Hill; Joel Pfister, English; Elizabeth McAlister, Religion

-Associate Professors: Indira Karamcheti; J. Kehaulani Kauanui, Anthropology; Margot Weiss, Anthropology
+Associate Professors: Matthew Garrett, English; Indira Karamcheti; J. Kehaulani Kauanui, Anthropology, Chair; Margot Weiss, Anthropology

-Departmental Advising Experts 2013-2014: Patricia Hill; Indira Karamcheti; J. Kehaulani Kauanui; Elizabeth McAlister; Joel Pfister; Amy Tang; Margot Weiss
+Departmental Advising Experts: Patricia Hill; Indira Karamcheti; J. Kehaulani Kauanui; Elizabeth McAlister; Joel Pfister; Amy Tang; Margot Weiss

 Wesleyan’s American Studies Department provides a broad grounding in the study of the United States in a hemispheric and global context.
-American Studies majors draw on the intellectual resources of a variety of disciplines-anthropology, English, history, religion, sociology, as well as interdisciplinary programs such as Latin American Studies, African American studies, and feminist, gender, and sexuality studies.
+American Studies majors draw on the intellectual resources of a variety of departments including anthropology, English, history, religion, and sociology as well as interdisciplinary programs such as Latin American Studies, African American Studies, and Feminist, Gender, and Sexuality Studies.
 Individually designed concentrations, which are the hallmark of the department, allow students to forge interdisciplinary approaches to the particular issues that interest them, from visual culture and aesthetics to racial politics and gender systems.

 To major in American Studies, students should submit a major declaration request through their electronic portfolio and present a completed application to the administrative assistant at the Center for the Americas.
 The major application can be downloaded from the AMST website.
 The AMST chair will review applications and approve accepted applications through the electronic portfolio system.

-Beginning with the class of 2016, majors will be required to complete an Introduction to American Studies course (ordinarily AMST175 or AMST176 or a substitute approved by their major advisor) before the end of their junior year.
+Beginning with the class of 2016, majors will be required to complete an Introduction to American Studies course (AMST174 to AMST177 or a substitute approved by their major advisor) before the end of their junior year.
 Transfer students should meet with the department chair to discuss what courses taken elsewhere can be offered as substitutes for Wesleyan courses.

 Majors in American Studies must take 10 courses to complete the major, or 11 if they are honors candidates.
 (Beginning with the class of 2016, 11 courses, 12 for honor candidates, will be required.)
-The department recommends that first-year students and sophomores considering the major enroll in one of the below, mentioned survey courses.
-Each of these courses offers an introduction and overview of important issues and questions in American Studies and would be a solid foundation for advanced work in the major.
-Recommended courses include Early North America to 1763 (HIST237), The Long 19th-Century in the United States (HIST239), The United States since 1901 (HIST240), American Literature from the Colonial Period to the Civil War (ENGL203), and American Literature,1865−1945 (ENGL204).
+The department recommends that first-year students and sophomores considering the major enroll in a survey course.
+These courses offer an introduction and overview of important issues and questions in American Studies and provide a solid foundation for advanced work in the major.

 Junior core courses constitute the foundational base for the major.
 Colonialism and Its Consequences in the Americas (AMST200) and one junior colloquium are required of every major.
 The colonialism course situates American Studies in a hemispheric frame of reference and introduces a variety of theoretical and methodological approaches to an intercultural analysis of the Americas.
 Junior colloquia explore in-depth a range of theoretical perspectives utilized in American Studies, consider the history and changing shape of the multifaceted American Studies enterprise, and engage students in research and analysis.
 Students may take more than one junior colloquium and count the second one as an elective.